 Naturally, the multi-class approach comes with limitations.
 One of the barriers is that - compared to the two approaches described above - it requires considerable amounts of effort and time from human annotators.
-Another is the evolving nature of the antisemitic discourse online, which means the human input will still be needed to supervise training or create training datasets reflecting the changing antisemitic discourse.103 Another potential barrier is degree to which online platforms, such as social media, are willing to fine-tune their moderation: all, controversy after triggers reactions. user engagement and digital foot traffic.104 driving It should also be said that better automated detection of antisemitic speech should not amount to censorship (potentially fuelling antisemitic tropes such as the alleged taboo of criticising Jews, or the stereotype of Jewish influence over public opinion) but curb the current spread and radicalisation of antisemitism online, while leaving a space for discussion and learning.
+Another is the evolving nature of the antisemitic discourse online, which means the human input will still be needed to supervise training or create training datasets reflecting the changing antisemitic discourse.
+Another potential barrier is the degree to which online platforms, such as social media, are willing to fine-tune their moderation: after all, controversy triggers reactions, driving user engagement and digital foot traffic 103.
+It should also be said that better automated detection of antisemitic speech should not amount to censorship (potentially fuelling antisemitic tropes such as the alleged taboo of criticising Jews, or the stereotype of Jewish influence over public opinion) but curb the current spread and radicalisation of antisemitism online, while leaving a space for discussion and learning.